-Mitigation Implementati Reporting Implement Implement Implementation Measure Title Mitigation Text Phase on Action Schedule ation Party Party ation Text Impact # Impact Text decompaction or re-grading will be addressed, if appropriate.
+Mitigation Measure Title Mitigation Text Phase Implementati on Action Reporting Schedule Implement ation Party Implement ation Text Implementation Mechanism Impact # Impact Text decompaction or re-grading will be addressed, if appropriate.
 The Project Biologist will approve the seed mix.
 The standards for onsite work during construction will limit highly invasive species, as defined by the California Invasive Plant Council, to less than 10% greater than the pre-disturbance condition or as determined through a comparison with an appropriate reference site with similar natural communities and management.
 During ground-disturbing activities, the Contractor will implement the RRP in temporarily disturbed areas.
-The Project Biologist will prepare and submit compliance reports to the Mitigation Manager to document implementation and conditions during Construction, and Post- Construction and performances standards.
-BIO-MM#7 Environment ally Sensitive Areas and Environment ally Restricted Areas (on performance of the RRP.
-Before the start of ground-disturbing activities, the Project Biologist, Regulatory Specialist (Waters), and Project Botanist will verify that ESAs and ERAs are delineated on final construction plans (including grading and landscape plans) and in the field and will update as necessary.
+The Project Biologist will prepare and submit compliance reports to the Mitigation Manager to document implementation and performance of the RRP. conditions during Construction, and Post- Construction permit conditions during Construction, and Post- Construction and performances standards.
+BIO-MM#7 Environment ally Sensitive Areas and Environment ally Restricted Areas (on Before the start of ground-disturbing activities, the Project Biologist, Regulatory Specialist (Waters), and Project Botanist will verify that ESAs and ERAs are delineated on final construction plans (including grading and landscape plans) and in the field and will update as necessary.
 ESAs are areas within the construction zone, or on compensatory mitigation sites, containing suitable habitat for special-status species and habitats of concern that may allow construction activities but have restrictions based on the presence of special-status species or habitats of concern at the time of construction.
 ERAs are sensitive areas that are typically outside the construction footprint that must be protected in place during all construction activities.
 Before and during the implementation of ground-disturbing activities, the Project Biologist, Regulatory Specialist (Waters), and Project Botanist, will mark ESAs and ERAs with high-visibility temporary fencing, flagging, or other agency-approved barriers to prevent encroachment of construction personnel and equipment.
 Sub-meter accurate Global Positioning System (GPS) equipment will be used to delineate all ESAs and ERAs.
-The Contractor will remove ESA and ERA fencing when construction is complete or when the resource has been cleared according to agency permit conditions in the MMEP and construction drawings and specifications.
-The Project Biologist, Regulatory Specialist (Waters), and Project Botanist, will submit a memorandum regarding the field delineation and installation of all ESAs/ERAs to the Mitigation Manager.
-Construction Remove Fencing, Memo Following reporting Contractor Contractor Condition of Design/Build Contract BIO-MM#7 applies to all BIO Impac ets
+The Contractor will remove ESA and ERAs fencing when construction is complete or when the resource has been cleared according to agency permit conditions in the MMEP and construction drawings and specifications.
+The Project Biologist, Regulatory Specialist (Waters), and Project Botanist, will submit a memorandum regarding the field delineation and installation of all ESAs/ERAs to the Mitigation Manager. construction, Establish ESAs and ERAs; Remove Fencing, Memo to Mitigation Manager Prior to Construction.
+Following reporting schedule established by agency permit requirements Contractor Contractor Prior to Construction.
+Following reporting schedule established by agency permit requirements Condition of Design/Build Contract BIO-MM#7 applies to all BIO Impact S